-Progress to date Issue is being addressed through ☐ Primary / Secondary legislation ☐ Regulation / Guidelines ☐ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not Banks The bank supervisor applies consolidated supervision processes as prescribed by the Core Principles and the Basel II, II.5 and III framework. yet been fully implemented, please provide reasons for delayed implementation Insurance (current/old framework): The SA FSB currently requests insurance groups which may be of systemic importance to submit quarterly unaudited returns on a group wide basis.
+Progress to date Issue is being addressed through □ Primary / Secondary legislation ☑ Regulation / Guidelines ☑ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not yet been fully implemented, A paper explaining South Africa's methodology for identifying domestic systemically important banks was published subsequent to the FSRA was signed into law, providing the SARB with additional powers and responsibilities for designating institutions as systemically important financial institutions (SIFIs). please provide reasons for delayed implementation Banks: The bank supervisor applies consolidated supervision processes as prescribed by the Core Principles and the Basel II, II.5 and III framework.
+Insurance (current/old framework): The SA FSB currently requests insurance groups which may be of systemic importance to submit quarterly unaudited returns on a group wide basis.
 The SA FSB is further refining the reporting requirements for insurance groups.
-The SA FSB and the SARB"s Bank Supervision Department (BSD) have made a clear distinction in respect of the respective responsibilities for group wide supervision - in particular those financial conglomerates for which the BSD is the lead regulator and those for which the SA FSB is the lead regulator.
+The SA FSB and the SARB's Bank Supervision Department (BSD) have made a clear distinction in respect of the respective responsibilities for group wide supervision - in particular those financial conglomerates for which the BSD is the lead regulator and those for which the SA FSB is the lead regulator.
 Information and findings are also shared on a regular basis and formal meetings between the respective executives take place quarterly.
-The supervisory powers of the SA FSB will be further enhanced in the legislation that will give effect to the Solvency Assessment and Management (SAM) project in 2017, which also aligns local insurance legislation with the Insurance Core Principles (ICPs) of the International Association of Insurance Supervisors and to specifically address areas for improvement of the legislative framework highlighted in the IMF/World Bank assessment of South Africa"s compliance with ICPs in 2014.
+The supervisory powers of the SA FSB will be further enhanced in the legislation that will give effect to the Solvency Assessment and Management (SAM) framework, which also aligns local insurance legislation with the Insurance Core Principles (ICPs) of the International Association of Insurance Supervisors and to specifically address areas for improvement of the legislative framework highlighted in the IMF/World Bank assessment of South Africa's compliance with ICPs in 2014.
 These proposals, amongst others, provide for measures on governance, risk management, internal controls and group supervision.
 The proposals further include a clear definition of an insurance group and the approach to calculating the financial condition of the group.
 The legislation provides that the same remedial action that can be taken against a solo entity will also apply to an insurance group.
 Insurance (changing framework under twin peaks): The Prudential Authority (PA), established through the FSRA has already put in place a number of structures and initiatives to prepare its supervisory staff for the SAM implementation, including an internal training plan and incorporating SAM information in its risk-based supervisory approach and in applications considered under the current Insurance Acts.
-This will ensure a smooth transition for the PA in The SAM risk-based framework is close to completion.
-The focus now is squarely on implementation efforts to ensure that both the industry and the FSCA is ready for implementation in July 2018.
-While the exact date of SAM implementation depends on the legislative timetable, it is anticipated that the continued Comprehensive Parallel Run ("CPR") will mean a smooth transition to the effective implementation of SAM requirements Other actions: Banks The bank supervisor applies consolidated supervision processes as prescribed by the Core Principles and the Basel II, II.5 and III framework.
+This will ensure a smooth transition for the PA in regulating the insurance industry on a SAM basis.
+The SAM reforms are part of a comprehensive revamp of the current financial sector legislation in South Africa.
+These broader reforms arose from the shift to a Twin Peaks model of financial regulation in South Africa.
+Other actions: Banks: The bank supervisor applies consolidated supervision processes as prescribed by the Core Principles and the Basel II, II.5 and III framework.
 Insurance: The SA FSB currently requests insurance groups which may be of systemic importance to submit quarterly unaudited returns on a group wide basis.
 The SA FSB is further refining the reporting requirements for insurance groups.